the

 ).

-For example, the code to add the following search field to an article:
+For example, the code to add a search field to an article is:

 <form action="/pages/search" method="post">